 The AFW provides a detailed prediction of elements for three days out at 3-hour intervals, including smoke management parameters through day 2, and a more general 3 to 7 day forecast without smoke management parameters.
 The winds given in this forecast are not terrain corrected winds.
-The AFW is issued twice daily, once in the morning (between 3:00 and 6:30 AM), and the other in the afternoon (between 2:00 and 4:00 PM).
+The AFW is issued with the regular forecast package, once in the morning (between 3:00 and 6:30 AM) and the other in the afternoon (between 2:00 and 4:00 PM), as well as with intermediate updates throughout the day.
 For an example and information on decoding the product, click on AFW Guide.

-Note: Experimental product issued only by WFO GSP.
+Note: This is an experimental product issued only by WFO GSP.